ChimeraTK/DeviceAccess/doc/spec_initialValuePropagation.md

 ## Detailed requirements ##

-1. All `ChimeraTK::NDRegisterAccessor` implementations (including but not limited to the `ChimeraTK::ProcessArray`) must have the `DataValidity::faulty` flag set after construction.
+1. All `ChimeraTK::NDRegisterAccessor` implementations (including but not limited to the `ChimeraTK::ProcessArray`) must have the `DataValidity::faulty` flag set after construction for the receiving end.
 This ensures, all data is marked as `faulty` as long as no sensible initial values have been propagated.
+The sending end must have `DataValidity::ok`, so that the first written data automatically propagates the ok state.
+[TBD: What about bidirectional variables?]
 2. All `ChimeraTK::NDRegisterAccessor` implementations must have initially a `ChimeraTK::VersionNumber` constructed with a `nullptr`, which allows to check whether this variable is still at its "first value" or the initial value propagation already took place.
-3. All `ApplicationModules` and similar entities (like `ThreadedFanOut` and `TriggerFanOut`), that store a `DataValidity` directly or indirectly e.g. in form af a counter, must have their internal `DataValidity` flag set to `faulty` after construction.
-[TBD: What does that mean in case of a counter?]
+3. All `ApplicationModules` and similar entities (like `ThreadedFanOut` and `TriggerFanOut`), that store a `DataValidity` directly or indirectly e.g. in form af a counter, must have their internal `DataValidity` flag set to `ok` after construction.
 4. The initial `DataValidity::faulty` flags must not be propagated actively.
 The first propagated data must be always `ok` and must have a valid value.
 5. Control system variables:
   1. Variables with the control-system-to-application direction must be written exactly once at application start by the control system adapter with their initial values from the persistency layer and the `DataValidity::ok`.
 This must be done before `ApplicationBase::run()` is called.
 [TBD: Is this last sentence a necessary restiction?]
   2. Initial values of variables with the application-to-control-system direction are written at an undefined time after the `ApplicationBase::run()` has been called.
 The control system adapter must not expect any specific behaviour.
+Entities writing to these variables do not need to take any special precautions, they do not even need to obey the second sentence in 4.
+In other words: application-to-control-system variables do not have an "initial value" in this particular meaning.
 6. Device variables:
   1. Write accessors need to be written right after the device is opened and the initialisation is done.
   2. Read accessors need to be read after 6.a.
 [TBD: Is this ordering even possible?
 It is more like a 'nice to have' and not strictly required.]